kframework/X86-64-semantics/README.md

     compiler.
 The high expense of repeated compiler implementation often cannot be supported by a small fraction of the demand.

-###About static disassembly

-- Undecidable

-  1. R. N.  Horspool and N. Marovac.
-An approach to the problem of detranslation of computer programs.
-Comput.
-J., 23(3):223–229, 1980.

-  2. A. King, A.  Mycroft, T. W. Reps, and A. Simon.
-Analysis of
-                                         executables: Benefits and challenges
-                                         (dagstuhl seminar 12051).
-Dagstuhl
-                                         Reports, 2(1):100– 116, 2012.***

 ###Dynamic tools